microsoft/AcademicContent/Workshop/Web Development/readme.md

 # Web Development

 This folder contains hands-on labs introducing key technologies for building Web apps and deploying them in Azure.
-Learn how to use [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/) to quickly and easily deploy scalable Web apps and Web services in the cloud that employ [PHP](http://php.net/) and [MySQL](http://www.mysql.com/), and how to deploy Web sites that utilize Artificial Intelligence from GitHub using Visual Studio Code.
+Learn how to use [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/) to quickly and easily deploy scalable Web apps and Web services in the cloud that employ [PHP](http://php.net/) and [MySQL](http://www.mysql.com/), and how to deploy Web sites that utilize Artificial Intelligence using GitHub and Visual Studio Code.

 Lab | Scenario | Technology/Language
 --- | -------- | -------------------